pagkly/Zed/Investopedia4/Fidelity Bond Definition.md

 -   Fidelity bonds are insurance policies which protect policyholder companies from wrongful acts committed by employees.
 -   Fidelity bonds are not tradable securities.
--   This form of insurance is considered a component of a company's risk management strategy.
+-   This form of insurance is considered a component of a company's [[Risk|risk]] management strategy.

 ## Understanding Fidelity Bonds

 If a company has employees that commit fraudulent acts, the company itself may be exposed to legal or financial penalty in addition to the individual employee or employees who committed the act.
-As a result, companies are at risk of being exposed to such penalties, especially firms with a large number of employees.
+As a result, companies are at [[Risk|risk]] of being exposed to such penalties, especially firms with a large number of employees.
 Fidelity bonds are insurance policies that cover firms for such damages.

 Fidelity bonds are most often held by insurance companies, banks, and brokerage firms, which are specifically required to carry protection proportional to their net capital.
 Among the possible forms of loss a fidelity [[bond]](https://www.investopedia.com/terms/b/bond.asp) covers include fraudulent trading, theft and forgery.